|

 performance

-problems; with the use of mod_perl, one can have
+problems; with the use of mod_perl

 significant performance gain when running such scripts under